He Likes You But Doesn’t Want a Relationship? Here’s Why!

 Never dim your light, girl.
 Keep shining bright.

+However, one thing you can do is to make the guy feel you’re on his side.
 Compliment his strengths and achievements to combat his doubts.
 Avoid flaunting material things that may bruise his ego.
 Be a cheerleader and encourage him professionally.

 Making him feel capable and supported will massively build his confidence.

-9. He’s Dealing With Some Personal Stuff.
+9. He’s Dealing With Some Personal Stuff

 Maybe he’s dealing with grief, past trauma, career woes, family drama, health issues, or other challenges right now that are occupying a lot of mental and emotional space.